scala/docs.scala-lang/contribute/hacker-guide.md

 ### 3. Hack ###

 When hacking on your topic of choice, you'll be modifying Scala, compiling it and testing it on relevant input files.
-Typically you would want to first make sure that your changes work on a few small example and afterwards verify that nothing break by running the comprehensive test suite.
+Typically you would want to first make sure that your changes work on a small example and afterwards verify that nothing break by running a comprehensive test suite.

 I'm going to start by creating a `sandbox` directory (this particular name doesn't bear any special meaning - it's just a tribute to my first days in Scala team), which will hold a single test file and its compilation results.
-First I make sure that the bug is indeed reproducible by throwing together a simple test and feeding it into the Scala distribution assembled by ant in `build/pack/bin`.
+First I make sure that [the bug](https://issues.scala-lang.org/browse/SI-6725) is indeed reproducible by throwing together a simple test and feeding it into the Scala distribution assembled by ant in `build/pack/bin`.

     17:25 ~/Projects/scala (ticket/6725)$ mkdir sandbox
     17:26 ~/Projects/scala (ticket/6725)$ cd sandbox